kampta/jekyll-now/_posts/2015-5-1-Performance-Shootout-mahotas-vs-skimage-vs-opencv-part1.md

 **AND we have a winner**

-OpenCV outperforms mahotas and skimage (by an order of manitude).
+OpenCV outperforms mahotas and skimage (by an order of magnitude).

 I performed a bit experimentation computing more intensive image features like haralick features and hu moments.
 Will share my findings in the [next blog](http://kampta.github.io/Performance-Shootout-mahotas-vs-skimage-vs-opencv-part2/).